In this article

 Amazon store's website showing poor product recommendations

-Example: AmerCareRoyal enhanced its B2B search and product suggestions using Fast Simon's eCommerce Search, personalizing recommendations and increasing conversion rates by 50% in some offerings through a continuously updating search engine with adaptive suggestions.
+Example: AmerCareRoyal improved its B2B search and product recommendations with Fast Simon’s eCommerce Search.
+By personalizing suggestions and using a continuously updating search engine with adaptive results, the company boosted conversion rates by up to 50% on certain products.

 a web page with an example of personalized recommendations based on user behavior